 What is Minecraft?

 Minecraft is known as a ‘sandbox game’.
-Created 10 years ago, it’s a virtual space where players can create their own worlds, buildings and things to explore.
+Created over 10 years ago, it’s a virtual space where players can create their own worlds, buildings and things to explore.
 Players can play in Single Player mode, or Multiplayer mode through public or private worlds called servers.
 LibraryCraft is one of those servers.

 There are two versions of Minecraft – Java Edition and Bedrock Edition.
 Java Edition is the original and most supported version which runs on PC, Mac or Linux.
 Bedrock Edition runs on iOS, Android, Xbox, PlayStation, Wii and Nintendo Switch.
 Bedrock and Java don’t connect to each other natively, but it is possible due to a new plugin called GeyserMC, which LibraryCraft has.